So You Are Interested in Buying a Pistol For Self-Defense !

 A 22RF can have a bullet diameter of .224", where a 25 ACP has a bullet dia. of .251", a 32 ACP would be .312" or 7.65mm.
 The 380 ACP is a little out of character here pushing a .354" and with a European designation of 9mm Kurtz or (Short), having a shorter case than described below in the 9mm Luger.

 Moving up the ladder a 9mm Parabellum, but usually just called the 9mm Luger (named for the pistol which that caliber was first used in and designed in Europe) where the metric system is common and sometimes using 9 X 19 as it's designation) with a bullet of .355".
-Now comes a sneaker, the 38 S&W Special, which in reality seems to be a carryover from the early cap and ball revolver days of the Civil War where these guns were later converted to metallic cartridges, which actually uses near a 36 caliber bullet of .357".
+Now comes a sneaker, the 38 S&W Special, which in reality seems to be a carryover from the early cap and ball revolver days of the Civil War (where the ball was oversize being rammed into the cylinder, like 38 caliber) where these guns were later converted to metallic cartridges, which actually had a barrel size near a 36 caliber bullet of .357".
 Then along came the 357 S&W Magnum which uses the same barrel and cartridge case as the 38 Spl, (only a longer case so it could not be used in a weaker 38 frame gun), which also has a bullet of .357".
 This allows usage of the lighter loaded 38 Spl. cartridge to be shot for practice in a 357 Mag. revolver.
-Moving up the ladder a 40 S&W uses a ------ bullet and the 45ACP (Automatic Colt Pistol) uses a bullet of .452".
+Moving up the ladder a 40 S&W uses a .410" bullet and the 45ACP (Automatic Colt Pistol) uses a bullet of .452".
 I hope this somewhat clarifies things.

-For the newbie, try not to buy one from a Gun Show UNLESS you are more of a gun expert than he is.
-Not that they are all shysters, but unless it is a new gun, gunshows have been known as a place to dispose of guns that are defective.
+For the newbie, try not to buy one from a Gun Show UNLESS you are more (or equal) of a gun expert than the seller is.
+Not that they are all shysters, but unless it is a new gun, gunshows have been known as a place to dispose of guns that can be somewhat defective.
 And if so how do you contact him again if he is not a regular there.

 Handguns for protection come in the two general types, Semi-Automatic (many times called just autos) or Revolvers.
 However there are another one or two that MAY be considered for the experienced shooter, which will be covered later.

 A semi-automatic uses a ammunition magazine that is usually slid up and locked inside the grip housing.
-All semi-automatics will have a metal slide (that could encompass the barrel) that moves back and forth that is activated by heavy spring.
-With the loaded magazine locked in place, the slide needs to be retracted, (pulled back by you) far enough for it to pick up a live round from the loaded and inserted magazine, then the slide needs to be released rapidly so the large spring inside will pick up this live round and feed it into the barrel, locking the barrel and slide in place as it goes forward, so then the gun can be fired.
+All semi-automatics will have a metal slide (that could encompass the barrel and recoil spring) this slide moves back and forth that is activated by heavy spring underneath.
+With the loaded magazine locked in place, the slide needs to be retracted, (pulled back by you) far enough for it to pick up a live round from the now loaded and inserted magazine, then the slide needs to be released rapidly so the large spring inside will pick up this live round and feed it into the barrel, locking the barrel and slide in place as it goes forward, so then the gun can be fired.
 Upon firing, the bullet then exits the barrel before the slide moves rearward under recoil to automatically pick up the second round from the magazine.

 Some have external hammers that also may or may not need to be in the right position to either be safe or to fire.
 Some are single action and others double action style which if the gun is a single action hammer gun, you will have to manually cock the hammer before you can fire the FIRST SHOT, (upon recoil from the first or succeeding shots the hammer will stay cocked).
 These type usually have a nice easy trigger pull.
 The double action hammer gun from the normal carry position with the hammer down (like the single action), you have to pull the trigger a bit harder to cock the hammer and then keep pulling for the gun to fire.
 This requires a lot more energy to pull this style a trigger.
 Once you fire the first shot, these guns act the same as the single action where the trigger pull is less because the slide moving rearward to eject the empty case also has cocked the hammer and will fire in this mode until you empty the magazine of ammo.
 However to make the gun safe again to carry, you will need to "let down the hammer" (explained later), which to the uninitiated can be a challenge because of the chance of an AD (Accidental Discharge).